guillermo-carrasco/bio_data_analysis/project/project_diary.md

 # Project diary

+### 2015-03-17

+**UPPMAX is totally unaccessible...**

+### 2015-03-16

+I’ve been talking with Phil this morning, and we’ve concluded that, given the very short time we have, we have to focus on what we have.

+* The heatmap
+* Contamination screening

+**The heatmap**
+There are a couple of things that need to be fixed for the heatmap, but specially the color scale, it is pretty difficult to appreciate any difference with green taking most of the scale.
+Also, usually more density implies a darker color.
+What about a white to red gradual scale?

+Also, I’m afraid that we don’t trust that much fastqx and how Marc is filtering the reads.
+It is basically discarding everything longer than 35bp, which doesn’t help us much on knowing how our data looks like.
+We have bad libraries and we know it, so a good point would be to try to understand how bad they are, and conclude with something like:
+We accept all libraries which % of reads longer than 25bp is < X.

+Now what we should do is go back to where we started: cutadapt + FastQC.
+I’ve already launched jobs in Uppmax for all our samples, but the estimated starting dates scare me… if by tomorrow none of them have started I’ll see what I can do.
+ I don’t discard submitting a couple of jobs to Amazon or similar if the data transfer prices allows me to do it.

+**Contamination screening**
+This is quite useful, actually if you take a look at the contamination results for peoject1 you’ll see that most of the reads are mapped to birds/reptiles.
+This is actually because the samples are from non-human data.
+So this is expected, but is a quick and simple check to avoid confusions.

 ### 2015-03-15

 Jobs for 5/6 projects have finished, so we can start taking a look to those projects while the other one finishes.
 Copying the results locally for further analysis with `rsync -rvR --exclude="*.fa" --exclude="*.bwt" --exclude="*.ebwt" --exclude="*.fastq" --exclude="intensities" --exclude="*.arf" --exclude="*.tmp" --exclude=".bed" --exclude="*.tmp2" --exclude="*fa*" --exclude="*.fq" --exclude="tmp" --exclude="pre-processing" --exclude="*.converted" guilc@milou-b.uppmax.uu.se:/proj/b2013064/nobackup/BB2490_KTH_miRNA_project/data/[A-Z].* .`